25 Construction Steps The Superior Way!

 Step 18 – Footer

 Footings are excavated on the perimeter of the deck to code enforced depths and require specific rebar steel.
-A code required termite spray is applied to the entire deck area.
+A code required termite spray is applied to the foundation.

 Step 19 – Decking options (Concrete, Pavers, & Travertine)